 - Description of the facts that give rise to the claim.

 If the claim is incomplete, the interested party shall be required within five (5) days after receipt of the claim to correct the faults.
 After two (2) months from the date of the request, if the applicant does not submit the required information, it will be understood that the claim has been given up.

 In the event that the person receiving the claim is not competent to resolve it, the claim shall be forwarded to the competent party within a maximum period of two (2) business days, informing the interested party of the situation.

 Once the complete claim is received, a legend saying “claim in process” and its motivation will be included in the database, no later than two (2) business days.
 This legend shall be kept until the claim is decided.

 The maximum term to handle the claim shall be fifteen (15) business days from the day following the date of receipt.
 When it is not possible to address the claim within said term, the interested party shall be informed of the reasons for the delay and the date on which their claim will be addressed, which in no case may exceed eight (8) business days after the expiration of the first term.

 The ENTITY’s Personal Data Processing Policies will be in force as of July 27, 2013.
 The ENTITY reserves the right to modify them in the terms and with the limitations provided by law.

-The databases managed by the ENTITY shall be maintained indefinitely, while developing its object, and as long as necessary to ensure compliance with legal obligations, particularly labor and accounting ones, but the data may be deleted at any time at the request of the Owner, as long as this request does not contravene any legal obligation of the ENTITY or an obligation contained in a contract between the ENTITY and the Owner.
+The databases managed by the ENTITY shall be maintained indefinitely, while developing its object, and as long as necessary to ensure compliance with legal obligations, particularly labor and accounting ones, but the data may be deleted at any time at the request of the data subject, as long as this request does not contravene any legal obligation of the ENTITY or an obligation contained in a contract between the ENTITY and the data subject.